Dead Hand: Current use

 In 2018, Colonel General Viktor Yesin, the former chief of Russia's Main Staff of the Strategic Missile Forces, stated that the Perimeter system might become ineffective in the wake of the United States' withdrawal from the Intermediate-Range Nuclear Forces Treaty.

+On 1 August 2025, U.S. President Donald Trump wrote on Truth Social that he had ordered the repositioning of two nuclear submarines, in response to a tweet by former Russian President Dmitry Medvedev that referenced the "Dead Hand" system.